Robert William Buss: The Pickwick Papers

 Buss was commissioned by Dickens' publishers, Chapman and Hall, to provide two illustrations for The Pickwick Papers after the original illustrator, Robert Seymour, committed suicide.
-Buss immediately set aside his other work and prepared a dozen or so preliminary sketches for the novel, then in its second of twenty instalments.
+Buss set aside his other work immediately.
+He prepared a dozen or so preliminary sketches for the novel, then in its second of twenty instalments.
 Five of these sketches are in the Morgan Library & Museum in New York.
 His drawings were regarded as adequate, but the process of etching on a steel plate was unfamiliar to him so he hired an expert etcher.

 Buss realised that the "free touch of an original work was entirely wanting", and that the printed images lifted from his plates seemed lifeless and uninspired.
-But, he concluded, "Time was up", and the unsatisfactory illustrations for part 3 had to be issued.
-The publishers summarily dismissed him, which worried Buss throughout the rest of his life.
+He concluded, however, "Time was up"; the unsatisfactory illustrations for Part Three had to be issued.
+The publishers dismissed him summarily: this disturbed Buss for the rest of his life.
 The commission went instead to Hablot Knight Browne, but Buss never held his dismissal against Dickens.
 Instead, Buss remained his lifelong admirer and went on to produce several paintings celebrating the author's work, including the unfinished Dickens' Dream.